Skip to Main Content

 What is a pumping station?

 Pumping stations are installed into a larger water/sewage network or series of pipes.
 Ordinarily, the network of pipes relies on gravity for the waste to flow into the main sewer.
-However, in low-lying areas or areas with higher fluid volumes, with the main sewer sitting on higher ground than the domestic sewage pipes, the fluid needs to be transported differently.
-This is where pumping stations are utilised.
+However, in low-lying areas or areas with higher fluid volumes, with the main sewer sitting on higher ground than the sewage pipes, the fluid needs to be transported differently.
+This is where pumping stations are used.

 What does a pumping station do?